duartebarbosadev/AndroidResourceTranslator/README.md

 ### ⚠️ API Usage and Pricing Considerations

-Please note that each time the action runs, it will process **all** missing translations from the beginning.
-This can impact your OpenAI API usage and associated costs, especially for large projects with many strings or frequent commits.
+Please note that each time the action runs, it will process **all** missing translations.
+This can impact your API usage and associated costs, especially for large projects with many strings or frequent commits.
+Meaning that you should accept this action PR's as soon as possible to avoid repeating runs.

-**Best practices to manage API costs:**
-- Configure workflow triggers carefully as shown in the advanced example (`paths: '**/values/strings.xml'`) to only run when string resources actually change
-- Keep your repository up-to-date with translations to minimize the number of strings that need processing
-- Monitor your OpenAI API usage regularly to avoid unexpected charges

 ## Local Execution